dCache/dcache/docs/TheBook/config-nfs.md

 This is the case even for non-kerberos based accesses.
 Nevertheless UNIX based clients as well as dCache internally use numbers to represent uid and gids.
 A special service, called `idmapd`, takes care for principal-id mapping.
 On the client nodes the file **/etc/idmapd.conf** is usually responsible for consistent mapping on the client side.
 On the server side, in case of dCache mapping done through gplazma2.
 The `identity` type of plug-in required by id-mapping service.
 Please refer to [Chapter 10, Authorization in dCache](config-gplazma.md) for instructions about how to configure `gPlazma.

 For correct user id mapping nfs4 requires that server and client use the same naming scope, called nfs4domain.
 This implies a consistent configuration on both sides.
-To lower deployment overhead a special auto-discovery mechanism was introduced by SUN Microsystems - a [DNS TXT](http://docs.oracle.com/cd/E19253-01/816-4555/epubp/index.html) record. dCache supports this discovery mechanism.
+To reduce deployment overhead a special auto-discovery mechanism was introduced by SUN Microsystems - a [DNS TXT](http://docs.oracle.com/cd/E19253-01/816-4555/epubp/index.html) record. dCache supports this discovery mechanism.
 When `nfs.domain` property is set, it gets used.
-If it’s left unset, then DNS TXT record for _nfsv4idmapdomain is taken or the default localdomain is used when DNS record is absent.
+If it’s left unset, then DNS TXT record for `_nfsv4idmapdomain` is taken or the default `localdomain` is used when DNS record is absent.

 To avoid big latencies and avoiding multiple queries for the same information, like ownership of a files in a big directory, the results from `gPlazma` are cached within `NFSv4.1 door`.
 The default values for cache size and life time are good enough for typical installation.
 Nevertheless they can be overriden in **dcache.conf** or layoutfile: